agviray/blackjack/README.md

 Planned features to add:

 - [x] Update Ace value of 1 or 11, depending on current hand
+- [x] Set sound effects on player actions and round results
 - [ ] Add "split" option
 - [ ] Add "double down" option
 - [ ] Allow user to "Buy In" with desired amount